 Here is an example of how a compulsive gambler behaves.
 Years ago, I knew someone who used to purchase dozens of scratch tickets at a time.
 Let’s assume he spent $100 buying them.
 After spending that money, he purchased another ticket and won $100.
-He came home and proudly told his wife how happy he was that he won $100.
-What he didn’t tell her was that he spent $100 to win it back, so in a sense, he broke even and didn’t win anything.
+He came home and proudly told his wife how happy he was that he had won $100.
+What he didn’t tell her was that he had spent $100 to win it, so in reality, he broke even and didn’t win anything.
 People who behave this way are so wrapped up in the concept of winning that they fail to recognize how much they had to invest in order to win.

 I have only been to a casino once in my entire life, and I had bad luck there.
 Because I care about living within my financial means, I decided not to go to a casino ever again.
 With that said, I am not a compulsive gambler, so it is easy for me to make that commitment.